 - IRIS (International Renal Interest Society)- IRIS was created to advance the scientific understanding of kidney disease in small animals.

-- Lupine Collars and Leashes We sell Lupine collars, harnesses and leashes.
+- Lupine Collars and Leashes We used to sell Lupine collars, harnesses and leashes.
+Even though we don't anymore, we still believe in this company and feel like they have a great product and guarantee.
+We just didn't have enough space to carry it anymore.
 They are made right here in New Hampshire, Conway to be exact!
 These products are guaranteed, even if chewed!!!
 That's right!
 If your dog chews through the collar, harness or leash, you can bring it back to us to exchange it!

 - Morris Animal Foundation - The Morris Animal Foundation is a charity that we donate to frequently.
 We believe in their mission and all of the studies and research they do for animals.